puzzle-org/amqp/README.md

  - Message hooks has been removed
  - Raw & Json implementations of WritableMessage has been replaced by Message + implementations of Body (Text, Json, Binary)
- - Message interface has been renamed in MessageMetadata
+ - Message interface has been renamed into MessageMetadata
+ - Some specific features removed from WorkerContext
+ - Getter for specific headers removed from MessageAdapter

 **1.x -> 2.x**